rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-014/index.md

 renderer.
 The [docs][riddle-docs] contain runnable examples for most methods and types.

-The goal is to provide a stable foundation, resillient to developments in the Rust gamedev ecosystem, on which games, custom engines, and other media applications can be built.
+The goal is to provide a stable foundation, resilient to developments in the Rust gamedev ecosystem, on which games, custom engines, and other media applications can be built.